Civlac/SRWLED-Wiki/My--device--is-not-working.md

 If you'd like some help with your device, these are the types of things we would be asking:

-* Please provide a clear and concise description of the problem and the environment.
+* Please provide a comprehensive, but clear and concise description of the symptoms and your environment.
 * How about posting a crystal clear close-up photo of your wiring?
 * If you are referring to code, please provide a link to the version you are referring to.
 * Is it just sound reactivity that doesn't work?
+Is there a specific animation?
 * Make sure your microphone is powered by the 3V pin and NOT Vin or 5V . . and that your LED's are NOT connected to that 3V pin either (source: experience).
 * Have you gone through [initial settings](https://github.com/atuline/WLED/wiki/Running-Sound-Reactive-WLED)?
 * Is your audio all wired up OK?
 [See here](https://github.com/atuline/WLED/wiki/Analog-Audio-Input-Options).